 Sex, drugs, murder, profanity.
 You’ll see these elements play a part in films, sometimes all within a few moments.
 Aside from making points of reference for a drinking game, there are legitimate reasons that filmmakers are attracted to R-rated material.
 When done correctly, it can demonstrate the competence that comes from successfully navigating a creative challenge.

-Today we’re going to focus on the sensitive subject of nudity and sex scenes, and how to handle them professionally on set.
+Today we’re going to focus on the sensitive subject of nudity and sex scenes.
+We’ll go through the ins and outs of how to film a sex scene and how to handle them professionally on set.

 ASK YOURSELF IF A NUDE/SEX SCENE IS NECESSARY

 Before you begin preparation on a scene that requires one of your actors to strip down, ask yourself if such a scene is absolutely necessary for your film.
 It can be easy to write a nude scene into a script or treatment, but actually making it happen can complicate the process of casting, shooting, and screening your film.
 Consider possible alternatives, and whether or not a lack of nudity and on-screen sex would have a negative impact on your film.